-Rewind to four years ago.
+Rewind to seven years ago.
 There was that phone call on July 17, 2012.
 I picked up the phone expecting to have my evening phone call with my mother.
-Instead it was the nurse on the phone from the home she lived in.
+Instead, it was the Nurse on the phone from the home she lived in.
 There had been an accident.
 Mom had choked on a sandwich and she was not breathing.
-With great attempt from the staff in the emergency room, they had brought her back after her having two heart attacks, but she was now in a coma.
+With a great attempt from the staff in the emergency room, they brought her back but she had two heart attacks in the process, and she was now in a coma.
 The decision had to be made by me, she was not coming back and with no other choice, I let her go.
 She was 65.
 I was not fifty yet and I made one of the hardest decisions I ever had to make.

 And then it got worse.

 I walked away, leaving behind a job that I was very good at.
 That I had turned into a successful business with a few people who I had cared very much for.
 Unfortunately, my leaving did not go over well and hurt feeling turned to anger on the other end.
-With a heart broken, I never had a chance to say good bye to a few people who I knew I would miss.
+With a broken heart, I never had a chance to say goodbye to a few people who I knew I would miss.

 And then it got worse.

 I was officially diagnosed with Fibromyalgia.
 I was told that my career was over.
 That I would be home and be in pain for the rest of my life.
 I gave up the next job I had taken.
 There would be no more management for me.
 I stepped down from the boards and committees I was on.
 I had no choice.
 I had to slow down.

 Luck finally came my way and I found a job.
 One that I was so excited to take and ready to start and then the next two things happened.

 In June 2014, my grandmother passed away at the age of 99.9.
 She was my hero.
 The wind beneath my wings.